Newspaper Page Text

 as time and circumstances change

-this ancient partizanship become
+this ancient partizanship bwom"‘

-less and less neccssary and de
+less and less necessary and de

 sirable.
-For the last twenty year:
+For the last twenty yea-,

 the Negro has gained no advantage

-of valuc bv virtue of partizan ad-
+of value bv virtue of partisan ad-

 herence.
-He has received little or
+Ue has received little or

-fice, the immemorial reward of|
+fice. the immemorial reward of

-partizanship, nor yet he secured any |
+partizanship, nor yet he secured any

 farvorable legislation or effective